Pierre Richard Bruny

 Pierre-Richard Bruny (born 6 April 1972) is a Haitian former professional footballer who played as a defender for Don Bosco FC and Joe Public.

 Club career

 Mostly playing as a sweeper, Bruny played most of his career for Don Bosco FC, except for two seasons at Trinidadian side Joe Public F.C.

 International career

 A former national team captain and long-serving veteran, Bruny made his debut for Haiti in a July 1998 Caribbean Cup match against the Netherlands Antilles.
 He was a Haiti squad member at the 2002 and 2007 Gold Cup Finals and he played in 16 World Cup qualification matches between 2000 and 2008.
+Having announced he would retire after the 2007 Gold Cup, he continued his career in 2008.

+Style of play

+In 2020 Stéphane Guillaume praised Bruny for his leadership qualities.